Have you been tasked with organising ISO27001 certification within your organization and unsure where to start?

-Before embarking on a project to achieve compliance (and possibly certification) to the ISO/IEC 27001 standard it is very important to secure the commitment of top management to the idea.
+Before embarking on a project to achieve ISO27001 certification (or simply just comply to the standard), it is very important to secure the commitment of top management to the idea.
 This is probably the single most significant factor in whether such a project (and the ongoing operation of the ISMS afterwards) will be successful.
 Indeed, “Leadership” has its own section within the standard and without it there is a danger that the ISMS will not be taken seriously by the rest of the organization and the resources necessary to make it work may not be available.

 The first questions top management are likely to ask about a proposal to become certified to the ISO/IEC 27001 standard are probably: